Test-Time Adaptation of Vision-Language Models for Open-Vocabulary Semantic Segmentation: Abstract

 \section{Abstract}

 Recently, test-time adaptation has attracted wide interest in the context of vision-language models for image classification.
 However, to the best of our knowledge, the problem is completely overlooked in dense prediction tasks such as Open-Vocabulary Semantic Segmentation (OVSS).
 In response, we propose a novel TTA method tailored to adapting VLMs for segmentation during test time.
 Unlike TTA methods for image classification, our Multi-Level and Multi-Prompt (MLMP) entropy minimization integrates features from intermediate vision-encoder layers and is performed with different text-prompt templates at both the global CLS token and local pixel-wise levels.
 Our approach could be used as plug-and-play for any segmentation network, does not require additional training data or labels, and remains effective even with a single test sample.
-Furthermore, we introduce a comprehensive OVSS TTA benchmark suite, which integrates a rigorous evaluation protocol, seven segmentation datasets, and 15 common corruptions, \textbf{with a total of 82 distinct test scenarios}, establishing a standardized and comprehensive testbed for future TTA research in open-vocabulary segmentation.
+Furthermore, we introduce a comprehensive OVSS TTA benchmark suite, which integrates a rigorous evaluation protocol, nine segmentation datasets, 15 common synthetic corruptions, and additional real and rendered domain shifts, \textbf{with a total of 87 distinct test scenarios}, establishing a standardized and comprehensive testbed for future TTA research in open-vocabulary segmentation.
 Our experiments on this suite demonstrate that our segmentation-tailored method consistently delivers significant gains over direct adoption of TTA classification baselines.
-Our code can be found at \href{https://github.com/dosowiechi/MLMP}{our repository}.
+Code and data are available at \url{https://github.com/dosowiechi/MLMP}.